nabesima/yamanashi-nsp/README.md

 ## Artificial Instances

-The artificial instances are designed to reflect typical constraints observed in the real-world instances while varying the number of nurses and the scheduling period.
+The artificial instances, located in the [`/gen-instances`](/gen-instances/) directory, are designed to reflect typical constraints observed in real-world cases from our university hospital while varying both the number of nurses and the scheduling period.
 This variation allows for a range of problem sizes, from smaller test cases to instances comparable in size to real datasets.

 All artificial instances have a start date of **2025-09-08**.
 This date was chosen specifically because public holidays fall during the second and third